spacedriveapp/spacedrive/scripts/appimage/README.md

   - [Docker](https://docs.docker.com/engine/install/#supported-platforms)

-- Setup you development environment following the steps in the [CONTRIBUTING](../../CONTRIBUTING.md) guide
+- Set up your development environment following the steps in the [CONTRIBUTING](../../CONTRIBUTING.md) guide

 - Build a production release of Spacedrive by invoking `pnpm tauri` in a terminal window inside the Spacedrive repository root

-  > After the build process end you should end up with a `.deb` archive in `target/release/bundle/deb`
+  > After the build finishes you should end up with a `.deb` archive in `target/release/bundle/deb`

 - Change your current work directory to `scripts/appimage`